rmac-silva/WoWBodyTracking/README.md

 - A separate voice module where users can configure certain keywords associated with spoken words [sound_commands.cfg]

 # Common Issues
 If you have overlap, either make the poses more distinct or make their thresholds lower.
-Ultimately you can try and ignore certain body parts, which will lead to smaller scores and hopefully more accurate pose estimation.
+Ultimately you can try and ignore certain body parts, which will lead to smaller scores and hopefully more accurate pose estimation.\n
-If poses are triggering while you're raising your hands, make the pose hold time bigger, even though it will introduce a delay it will prevent misfires (this happens often when raising your arms for mouse movement)
+If poses are triggering while you're raising your hands, make the pose hold time bigger, even though it will introduce a delay it will prevent misfires (this happens often when raising your arms for mouse movement)\n

 ## Motion Capture
 The WoW With Movement module requires a webcam that supports a USB 3.0 Connection [Blue USBs] needed to run MediaPipe's pose processing